genome-spy/genome-spy/docs/grammar/transform/pileup.md

 # Pileup

-The pileup transform computes a piled up layout for overlapping segments.
+The `pileup` transform computes a piled up layout for overlapping segments.
 The computed lane can be used to position the segments in a visualization.
-The segments must be sorted by their start coordinates.
+The segments must be sorted by their start coordinates before passing them to the pileup transform.

 ## Parameters